The Requests page in PushMetrics, with the conversation list on the left and an open conversation on the right

 Status

-Open while there's still work to do, Closed once you're done with it.
+Open while there's still something happening, Closed once you're finished with it.

 Priority